 While in the operating room, your baby will receive a pain medicine injected into the incision.
 This should allow them to feel and appear comfortable for about six to eight hours after surgery.
 If necessary, you may give acetaminophen (medication such as Tylenol) to help ease discomfort.

 Although a baby often vomits for 24 to 48 hours after surgery, this usually disappears without any further treatment.
 Small amounts of the feeding being spit up is normal.
 If the baby vomits most or all of their feeding more than two times daily, contact your surgeon.

-Your baby's incision should be kept clean and dry, and no tub baths should be given for one week after surgery.
+Your baby's incision should be kept clean and dry, and you should not bathe them in a tub for one week after surgery.
 The incision may be closed with tissue glue or Steri-Strips (bandage-like tape) that are placed over the incision in place and only remove them according to the instructions of your pediatric surgeon.
 They are generally left in place for seven to 10 days.